lost-egg/lost-egg.github.io/combat.md

 Choose an ally within close range.
 You apply your Parry against all attacks targeting that ally, called your ward.

 If one of those attacks succeeds against your Parry, the attacker chooses to apply the attack to you or to your ward.
 If they apply it to your ward, their attack roll result becomes just their extra successes, and they still have to succeed against your ward's Defense.
-If the attack is a decisive attack, the attacker also loses (your Defense $$\div$$ 2, rounded down) from the damage roll.
+If the attack is a decisive attack, the attacker also loses (your Defense ÷ 2, rounded down) from the damage roll.

 ### Disengage